Alternative expression for the maximum potential intensity of tropical cyclones: Comparison of conventional and alternative maximum intensities

-In the general case, instead of the gradient-wind balance (\ref{gwb}), we can write \beq \alpha\frac{\pt p}{\pt r} \equiv \mathcal{B} \frac{v^2}{r}, \eeq where $\mathcal{B}$ defines the degree to which the flow is radially unbalanced: $\mathcal{B} < 1$ for the supergradient flow when the outward-directed centrifugal force is larger than the inward-pulling pressure gradient.
-For example, in the numerical experiment of \citet[][Fig.~8]{bryan09b}, $\mathcal{B} \simeq 0.5$ at the point of maximum wind, but $\mathcal{B} \simeq 1$ at the radius of maximum wind at the surface (see Fig.~8 of \citet{bryan09b} and \ref{bryan}).
+where $\mathcal{B}$ defines the degree to which the flow is radially unbalanced: $\mathcal{B} < 1$ for the supergradient flow when the outward-directed centrifugal force is larger than the inward-pulling pressure gradient.
+For example, in the numerical experiment of \citet[][their Fig.~8]{bryan09b}, $\mathcal{B} \simeq 0.5$ at the point of maximum wind, but $\mathcal{B} \simeq 1$ at the radius of maximum wind at the surface (see Fig.~8 of \citet{bryan09b} and appendix~\ref{bryan}).
 (Notably, if the gradient-wind imbalance is indeed minimal at the surface, it could not explain superintensity of surface winds in the simulations of \citet{Li20c}.)